Liam-So/covid_app/README.md

-COVID-19 App
+** COVID-19 App

-This is the first commit
+An application to visualize global data for infected, recovered, and deaths from COVID-19